San Ignacio, Belize: Health care

 The city is served by the San Ignacio Hospital, which is a regional clinic, and the Loma Luz Adventist hospital in Santa Elena.
 It also has various clinics, doctors and pharmacies scattered around town, and "the only official medical electives program run by Belizians."

 Attractions

 The area around San Ignacio is one of the most popular parts of the country for tourism.
 Nearby attractions include the ancient Maya ruins of Caracol, Xunantunich, Cahal Pech, and El Pilar.
-Notable caves to explore include the Actun Tunichil Muknal cave, which includes skeletons, ceramics, and stoneware, and Barton Creek Cave, which is popular among adventure tourists interested in cave canoeing.
+Notable caves to explore include the Actun Tunichil Muknal cave, which includes skeletons, ceramics, and stoneware, and Barton Creek Cave, which is popular among adventure tourists interested in cave canoeing, as well as Crystal Cave at St. Herman's, also known as Mountain Cow Cave, which is challenging physically as visitors have to descend a 15-foot drop to see stalactites, stalagmites, massive crystal formations, ancient ceremonial fire pits, relics, wall carvings, and actual skeletal remains of Mayan sacrificial victims.

 Also popular among adventure travelers are nature reserves such as the Chaa Creek Nature Reserve, and the Mountain Pine Ridge Forest Reserve.
 A day trip to Mountain Pine Ridge allows visitors to go on several hikes and visit waterfalls, caves, and Maya ruins.